 Yongle reign, the number of known authentic items from the Yongle period

-marked with a reign mark are very few.
+marked with a reign mark is actually very low.

-It is therefore advised to be wary of Yongle items with that mark in the market.
+It is therefore advised to always be wary of all items with a Yongle reign mark offered for sale anywhere.
 Such items are just too good to be true...

 Go from Chinese Marks to Homepage